Rockchapel GAA: 1960s

-The 1970s
+1970s

 After losing the 1970 Novice Football League final to Banshee Rovers by 2–12 to 1–6, Rockchapel bounced back in the Novice Championship.
 Ballydaly were defeated by 2–6 to 2–2 in the semi-final, to set up a meeting with Lyre in the final after drawing 6 points each on the first occasion both teams returned to Banteer and Rockchapel won by 1–5 to 1–2.

-Since 1971 the club has been contesting the Junior Football Championship and after waiting five years the Junior Football Championship was won for the first time ever.
+Since 1971, the club has been contesting the Junior Football Championship and after waiting five years the Junior Football Championship was won for the first time ever.
 After defeating Newmarket in the first round, Knocknagree were defeated by 1–12 to 0–2 and Kiskeam in the semi-final by 1–8 to 1–5.
 In the final, which was played in Kiskeam on the first Sunday of October, Rockchapel won by 2–7 to 2–5 against Ballydesmond.

-In 1977 Knocknagree defeated Rockchapel in the Examiner Cup final by 1–10 to 0–4.
+In 1977, Knocknagree defeated Rockchapel in the Examiner Cup final by 1–10 to 0–4.
 In defending the Junior Football Championship, they defeated Newmarket in the first round and Dromtariffe in the semi-final.
 In the final, played in Newmarket, they defeated Knocknagree by 1–7 to 0–2.
 In the county Championship they were victorious over Brian Dillon's in the first round by 0–9 to 1–5.
 In the semi-final at Buttevant, the North Cork Champions Grange were defeated by 1–7 to 1–4.
 The club's first County Final appearance was against Castletownbere which Rockchapel lost by 3–5 to 0–8 in Macroom.